kugared94/Mad-Mover-project/README.md

 **Media**
 * Image
-  - Most the building images in this project is own by Muhammad Syafiq previous architecture degree project.
+  - Most the building images in this project is own by Muhammad Syafiq.
-  - The personal computer image by Muhammad Syafiq life experience.
   - The Google Images and are used for project purposes only.

 **Code**
-* Reference code for the html and css are referred from W3School post.
+* Reference code for the html, css, and javascript are referred from W3School, Bootstrap, and stack overflow.

 ## Acknowledgements
 Special thanks to:
 * Code Institute Mentor, Miss Antonija Simic for his time and support in explaining and demonstrating areas of code this developer was struggling to understand.
 * Code Institute Tutor, for their time and support in explaining and demonstrating areas of code this developer was struggling to understand.

-A fully responsive website using CSS and HTML5
+A fully responsive website using CSS, javascript, and HTML5